 Pence says looking at other venues for Trump Tulsa rally

+"But it's one of the reasons that we're going to do the temperature screening and we're going to provide hand sanitizers and provide masks for people that are attending."
 Pence said officials were discussing options with Oklahoma's governor.
-The chief health officer in Tulsa said over the weekend he was worried about holding such a large indoor event while coronavirus cases are rising in the area and wished the rally could be postponed.

-The rally will be Trump’s first since early March, when the coronavirus pandemic led to quarantines and the shuttering of the U.S. economy.
+The campaign rally will be Trump’s first since early March, when the coronavirus pandemic led to quarantines and the shuttering of the U.S. economy.
+Trump is seeking re-election in November against presumptive Democratic nominee Joe Biden.
 "One of the reasons we chose Oklahoma is because Oklahoma has done such a remarkable job in reopening their state," Pence said.

+However, coronavirus infections are on the rise in the state, particularly around Tulsa.
+The city's chief health officer has expressed concern about holding such a large indoor and said he wished the rally could be postponed.
+An editorial in Tulsa’s largest newspaper said the rally will risk lives and bring no benefit to the city.
+It called Trump "a divisive figure" who is likely to attract protests and said there was no reason to think a rally would affect the November election in the state, which is heavily Republican.

+"This is the wrong time and Tulsa is the wrong place for a Trump rally,” the Tulsa World said.

 - READ MORE ON: